in West Africa

 Living in arid regions on the edge of the Sahara desert, farmers in West Africa are on the front line in the fight against climate change.

-Self Help Africa’s West Africa country programme operates across four countries – Burkina Faso, Ghana, Togo and Benin.
-Projects are implemented through local partners, with the focus on adding value to farm production and creating links between smallscale agricultural producers and private sector companies.
+Self Help Africa’s West Africa country programme operates across three countries – Burkina Faso and Togo, with the regional office based in Ouagadougou in Burkina Faso and a country office in Dapaong, Togo.
+Projects are implemented through local partners, with the focus on adding value to farm production and creating linkages to private sector opportunities for

 West Africa Major Languages: French, English, Native Languages

 West Africa Major Religions: Christianity, Islam, Native Beliefs